dailydotdev/apps/.github/pull_request_template.md

 - Short and conside, bullet points can help
 - Screenshots if applicable can also help

-## Testing
+## Manual Testing

-- Did you introduce testing for this PR
+- Both
-- ☑️ Did you test the webapp?
+- [ ] Have you done sanity checks in the webapp?
-- ☑️ Did you test the extension?
+- [ ] Have you done sanity checks in the extension?

 DD-{number} #done